-The 2023 version of KCSIE continues to reinforce that it is essential for everybody working in a School, college and educational provision regardless of their role, to understand their safeguarding responsibilities.
+The 2024 version of KCSIE continues to reinforce that it is essential for everybody working in a School, college and educational provision regardless of their role, to understand their safeguarding responsibilities.
 All staff are, as a minimum, still required to read Part one of the guidance.
-However, from September 2021, those staff not working directly with children may be directed to read a condensed version of Part one which can be found here, KCSIE 2023 Part One.pdf and is also distributed every September via AdobeSign for confirmation by each employee and associate.
+However, from September 2021, those staff not working directly with children may be directed to read a condensed version of Part one which can be found here, KCSIE 2024 Part One.pdf and is also distributed every September via AdobeSign for confirmation by each employee and associate.

-Full KCSIE 2023 available here:
+Full KCSIE 2024 available here:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1181955 /Keeping_children_safe_in_education_2023.pdf
+https://assets.publishing.service.gov.uk/government/Keeping children safe in education 2024.pdf